Overview

 All API requests should use standard REST conventions with the following specifications:

-- Use JSON in the request body
+- Use JSON in the request body (for POST, PUT, PATCH, DELETE)

 - Include the header: